-Use fluids and solvents that are compatible with equipment wetted parts.
-See Technical Data in all equipment manuals.
+- Do not exceed the maximum working pressure or temperature rating of the lowest rated system component.
+See Technical Specifications in all equipment manuals. - Use fluids and solvents that are compatible with equipment wetted parts.
+See Technical Specifications in all equipment manuals.
 Read fluid and solvent manufacturer's warnings.
-For complete information about your material, request MSDS from distributor or retailer.
+For complete information about your material, request Safety Data Sheets (SDSs) from distributor or retailer.

-- Check equipment daily.
-Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only. - · Do not alter or modify equipment.
+- Do not leave the work area while equipment is energized or under pressure. - Turn off all equipment and follow the Pressure Relief Procedure when equipment is not in use. - Check equipment daily.
+Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only. - Do not alter or modify equipment.
 Alterations or modifications may void agency approvals and create safety hazards. - Make sure all equipment is rated and approved for the environment in which you are using it. - Use equipment only for its intended purpose.
 Call your distributor for information. - Route hoses and cables away from traffic areas, sharp edges, moving parts, and hot surfaces. - Do not kink or over bend hoses or use hoses to pull equipment. - · Keep children and animals away from work area. - · Comply with all applicable safety regulations.